 Production-wise, I would say ATLiens is one of Outkast's most somber efforts.
 There's not too many uptempo tracks; it's relatively laid-back, and encompasses elements of rap, gospel, along with subtle hints of funk and reggae.

-The event took place during the early stages of the Death Row/Bad Boy turmoil and East Coast-West Coast rivalry.
+The hip-hop award show took place during the early stages of the Death Row/Bad Boy turmoil and East Coast-West Coast rivalry.
 It's safe to assume that Southern rap was the furthest thing from people's minds that night.
-Nevertheless, Outkast ended up winning in the "Best New Artist" category, and were booed all the way to the stage to accept their award.
+Nevertheless, Outkast ended up winning in the "Best New Artist" category, and were booed all the way to the damn stage to accept their award.
 But before it was all said and done, 'Dre displayed a sense of resiliency and courage, letting the audience know, 'The South got something to say!'

 Following its release, ATLiens would go on to be a success, selling more than two million records.
 And, in my opinion, is one of the greatest rap albums ever.